TvlanS/-Programming---Analytics-Portfolio/README.md

 This section enlists projects that i have worked on along with a brief describing of the projects.

 ### Web-Based Utilities Equipment Data Management System

+**Goal:** Develop a system to digitilize data management system for utility equipments along with analytic features.

-A web-based application designed to streamline the process of logging, reviewing, and analyzing utilities equipment data.
+**Goal:** : A web-based application designed to streamline the process of logging, reviewing, and analyzing utilities equipment data.
 This innovative platform is built to cater to the diverse needs of users, from field technicians to engineers, providing a comprehensive toolset for efficient data management.

 Key features include: